 The Bethpage Air Show returns in person, Splish Splash reopens and summer fun begins Memorial Day weekend.
 Here's what's happening:

 BETHPAGE AIR SHOW Performances by the Thunderbirds F-16 Fighting Falcons team, Fairchild Republic A-10 Thunderbolt II close air support attack aircraft, the U.S. Army Golden Knights parachute team, the U.S. Coast Guard Search and Rescue; 10 a.m. to 3 p.m.
-May 29-30, Jones Beach State Park, advance parking ticket required, capacity will be limited to 50%, $10 parking fee, bethpageairshow.com, 516-490-2400.
+May 29-30, Jones Beach State Park, advance parking ticket required, capacity will be limited to 50%, $10 parking fee, you can watch a live stream on bethpageairshow.com, 516-490-2400.
+Sold out.

 FLAG PLACEMENT AT NATIONAL CEMETERY Pay tribute to servicemen and women by placing flags at the grave sites at national cemetery.
 Sign up and you'll be assigned a section and several flags; 8 a.m.
 May 29, Long Island National Cemetery, 2040 Wellwood Ave., cem.va.gov, Farmingdale; 7 a.m.
 May 29, Calverton National Cemetery, 210 Princeton Blvd., Wading River, cem.va.gov, 631-727-5410.
 Everyone is required to wear a mask and socially distance.